VicExe0/ANSIParser/README.md

     <#ff0000>...</#ff0000>  - Set text color inside to #ff0000 (single color)
     <#ff0000>...</#00ff00>  - Color the text inside based on the gradient from #ff0000 to #00ff00

-### Priority
+### Priority:
     Deeper nested color tags will be overwritten if they are inside another color tag and both are set to the same theme foreground/background color.

     - Example:
         <#ff0000><#ff0000>Hello, World!</#00ff00></#ff0000>
         Gradient inside will be overwritten by red color.
-        Try to avoid that because previous color wont be removed, instead another will be applyed right after.
+        Try to avoid that because previous color wont be removed, instead another will be applied right after.

 ### Tags as text:
     If you want to preserve specific tag, place \ right before the tag.

     - Example:
         \<bold>Hello, World!\</bold> - wont register as a tag and \ will be removed